What to wear as a substitute teacher.

 Avoid strong odors and smells.

-Be mindful about not offending others.
+Be mindful to not offend others.

 You’re typically safe on this one if you stick to business casual clothing, though it’s still worth mentioning.
 It’s best to avoid wearing things that could be perceived as offensive or derogatory, including political or religious symbolism.